Shagun0777/ms_engage_movie_rec/Readme.md

 ### Greedy algorithms :

 **Greedy** -
 Greedy is an algorithmic paradigm that builds up a solution piece by piece, always choosing the next piece that offers the most obvious and immediate benefit.
 So the problems where choosing locally optimal also leads to global solution are best fit for Greedy.
-I have used this algorithm to recommend final set of movies to the user .
+I have used this algorithm to recommend the final set of movies to the user .

 ### Branch and bound algorithms